-- 2.8.1 The proposed powerline skirts the western edge of the 1842 tithe map of the Parish of Llangonoyd in the County of Glamorgan which indicates that at this time the land was laid to upland pasture with some scattered farmsteads.
-The apportionment indicates that landowners include Sir Christopher Rice Mansell Talbot of Margam estate and The Earl of Dunraven, although some landholders such as the Cambrian Company and John Homfray indicate industrial investment with the Llynfi Cambrian Ironworks and associated housing present in the valley at Maesteg.
-There is no tithe map for Margam. - 2.8.2 The 1877 First Edition Ordnance Survey Map shows a similar picture for the development area with the addition of areas of quarrying e.g. at Garn-wen, presumably workings related to the coal levels at Dyffryn to the east.
+- 3.8.1 The proposed power line runs through the western edge of the 1842 tithe map of the Parish of Llangonoyd in the County of Glamorgan which indicates that at this time the land was laid to upland pasture with some scattered farmsteads.
+The apportionment indicates that landholders such as the Cambrian Company and John Homfray indicate industrial investment with the Llynfi Cambrian Ironworks and associated housing present in the valley at Maesteg. - 3.8.2 The 1877 First Edition Ordnance Survey Map shows a similar picture for the development area with the addition of areas of quarrying e.g. at Garn-wen, presumably workings related to the coal levels at Dyffryn to the east.
 The 1899 Second Edition shows the Cwmcerwyn tunnel constructed to convey the Port Talbot railway beneath the mountain.
-The 1919 Third Edition marks the Ton-Hir Colliery (HA02) with associated finger bar tips and tramway located on the proposed power line just north of the modern B4282 Neath Road.
-A rifle range is also marked to the east of the colliery with targets within the old Garn-wen quarry (HA45).
-The 1962 Edition indicates the establishment of the Maesteg Golf Course together with the wide introduction of forestry plantation on Mynydd Margam and Mynydd Bach that has had the effect of obscuring many pre-existing sites and continues to dominate large parts of the landscape today.

-- 2.8.3 Aerial photographs (APs) of the development area were sourced from the Central Register of Aerial Photos Wales and were found to be largely in line with the map evidence.
-The Ton-Hir Colliery tips are particularly clear as are the numerous Scheduled camp sites.
-One possible unrecorded ringwork is indicated east of Carreg Bica at Fynnon-las, (adjacent to the eastern entrance of the Cwmcerwyn Railway Tunnel) (SS 83774 90982) and another just west of Hafod Decca (SS 84313 86984), however, both of these fall outside the current study area. - 2.8.4 The Natural Resources Wales LiDAR 1m digital terrain model (DTM) is incomplete for the study area but reveals the terrain that underlies the existing forestry plantation, particularly the Ton-Hir Colliery tips which appear to be fairly intact.
-Y Bwlwarcau hillfort (HA58) is particularly well depicted.
-The survey does not extend to Caer Blaeny-cwm/ Roman Camp (HA01) and the other sites on the southern part of the proposed power line.
+The 1919 Third Edition marks the Ton-Hir Colliery with associated finger bar tips and tramway located on the proposed power line just north of the modern B4282 Neath Road.
+A rifle range is also marked to the east of the colliery with targets within the old Garn-wen quarry.
+The 1962 Edition indicates the establishment of the Maesteg Golf Course together with the wide introduction of forestry plantation on Mynydd Margam and Mynydd Bach that has had the effect of obscuring many pre-existing sites and continues to dominate large parts of the landscape today. - 3.8.3 Aerial photographs (APs) of the development area were sourced from the Central Register of Aerial Photos Wales and were found to be largely in line with the map evidence.
+The Ton-Hir Colliery tips are particularly clear as are the numerous Scheduled camp sites. - 3.8.4 The Natural Resources Wales LiDAR 1m digital terrain model (DTM) is incomplete for the study area but reveals the terrain that underlies the existing forestry plantation, particularly the Ton-Hir Colliery tips which appear to be fairly intact.
+Y Bwlwarcau hillfort (HA38) is particularly well depicted.
+The survey does not extend to Caer Blaeny-cwm/ Roman Camp (HA39) and the other sites on the southern part of the proposed power line.

-2.9 Site Visit (Plates 1 - 75)
+3.9 Site Visit (Plates 1 - 74)

-- 2.9.1 A series of walkover surveys were conducted on 8th January 2019, 27th January 2021 and 1st March 2021.
-The Development Area was photographed from key views. - 2.9.2 Heritage assets within the Primary (250m radius) Study Area and statutory designated sites within a Secondary (1km radius) Study Area were visited and assessed for indirect and setting effects and key views to and from the development area were photographed.
-Historic Landscape Character Areas were visited and key views to and from the development area were photographed. - 2.9.3 The survey was undertaken in good clear weather and strong sunlight.
+- 3.9.1 A series of walkover surveys were conducted on 24th March 2022, 29th March 2022 and 3rd May 2022.
+The route of the proposed power line was visited together with key sites of interest.
+The proposed route was photographed from key views and heritage assets directly on the line of the route were assessed for potential direct impacts. - 3.9.2 Heritage assets within the primary (250m radius) study area and statutory designated sites within a secondary (1km radius) study area were visited and assessed for indirect and setting effects and key views to and from the development area were photographed.
+Historic Landscape Character Areas were visited and key views to and from the development area were photographed. - 3.9.3 The survey was undertaken in dry, overcast weather with good visibility.

-3 Identified Heritage Assets
+4 Identified Heritage Assets